StickyMoosh/SouthernSmallsGov/index.md

-## Welcome to The Official, Government-Made Website for the Republic of Southern Smalls.
+## Welcome to The Official website of the Republic of Southern Smalls.

 This is for our [Discord Server](https://discord.gg/B9qtuwY), which is the first actual democracy in the Biggie Smalls empire.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Our recently elected President and Founder, StickyMoosh, has recently released a statement about his goals for this server.

 ```markdown
 “I had this idea for a pure democracy when I ran for